Issue-1: Viral Factor of the Internet, explained

 Also, read the top news from 1-6 September and the 'Click Smart' section.

-Hello and Welcome to Rayaan Writer Newsletter; a place for people who love to read fiction and explanatory journalism.
+Hello and Welcome to Rayaan Writer Newsletter.
 This is the First Issue after making a few tweaks.
 I hope to keep you engaged.
-This edition includes:

 For the past few days, the only thing that keeps coming to my head is “Rasode Pe Kaun Tha?”.
 This dialogue from a Hindi serial has taken netizens across India on a never-ending viral storm.
 Now, there are dozens of Rasode-inspired mashup music.